moshesu/ehealth18/Personal Trainer/README.md

 ## TAU Workshop, 2017-2018
 ## Personal Trainer App - Tal Rosler & Liron Moshkovich

--) 'Personal_TrainerService' is our backend - a mobile app cloud service deployes to azure.
+-) 'Personal_TrainerService' is our backend - a mobile app cloud service deployed to azure.

 -) 'Personal_Trainer-Client' is our client - a universal windows platform application.